leebyron/ecmascript-more-export-from/README.md

 This is *not* additional syntax above what's already proposed.
 In fact, this is just the `export v from "mod"` syntax where the export name happens to be `default`.
 This nicely mirrors the other `export default ____` forms in both syntax and semantics without requiring additional specification.
+An alteration to an existing lookahead restriction is necessary for supporting this case.